7 More Great YouTube Resources for Learning Japanese

 In this article, we’re going to discuss some channels you can use to diversify your YouTube recommendations and make binge-watching part of your self-study program.

-The suggestions below are valuable for all levels of Japanese learners, from complete beginner to very advanced, and they’re certain to have you looking forward to sinking your teeth into Japanese and staying up too late on a Wednesday immersing yourself in the language.
+The suggestions below are for complete beginners to advanced, and they’re certain to have you looking forward to sinking your teeth into Japanese and staying up too late on a Wednesday night immersing yourself in the language.

 Bilingirl Chika is someone who knows exactly what’s up when it comes to acquiring another language, and she does not disappoint when it comes to content that’s engaging and informative.
 Originally, this channel was intended for Japanese people looking to learn English, but it’s an excellent resource for Japanese learners, as well, and she has a second channel that caters to English speakers.